 For some people with PKU or Tyrosinemia, the amount of PHE in GMP‐based formulas may be too high.
 Rest assured that formulas that are based 100% on amino acids (with no GMP) provide you or your child with all the nutrients needed for proper growth and development, including important vitamins and minerals for bone health.
 But of course, your dietitian can advise you on which formula is best for you or your child.

 Want to find a GMP-based formula?
 You’ve come to the right place!
+Click on a product below to find out more information.

 Always talk to your dietitian before making any diet changes – and contact us if you have any questions about metabolic formulas.